MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/loop-components-in-teams.md

 ## Clients and platforms

-Available on Teams apps on Windows, Mac, Linux, iOS, and Android.
+Available on Teams apps on Windows, Mac, iOS, and Android.

 ## Loop components and .fluid files